The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

 \subsection{Data}

 Our main data source is an administrative dataset that contains information on the bachelor's degree admissions process in Hungary.
 In particular, we observe each applicant's ROL, the priority score for each contract in the ROL, and all the information required to (re)calculate these priority scores.\footnote{Our data report up to 7 contracts from each ROL: the first 6 contracts and the contract to which the applicant is assigned.
 The dataset also reports the number of contracts in each ROL.
-We observe the complete ROL for 91.7 percent of applicants and for 93.5 percent of all ranked contracts.} This information includes grades in various subjects in the final two years of high school (11th and 12th grades), performance in the matriculation exams, and the number of points the applicant received for claiming a disadvantaged background.\footnote{To be eligible for disadvantaged status, an applicant must have a per-capita household income that is lower than 130 percent of the minimum pension (i.e., lower than approximately \$1,500 a year).} For each applicant we also observe gender, postal code, and a high-school identifier.
+We observe the complete ROL for 91.7 percent of applicants and for 93.5 percent of all ranked contracts.} This information includes grades in various subjects in the final two years of high school (11th and 12th grades), performance in the matriculation exams, and the number of points the applicant received for claiming a disadvantaged background.
+For each applicant we also observe gender, postal code, and a high-school identifier.
 For each alternative (program--terms pair) the data includes its realized priority-score cutoff (i.e., the minimal score that was required to gain admission to this alternative).
 We complement our data with hand-collected information on the program-specific capacities from the 2007 information booklet.